Liberal Arts

 Curriculum Framework

-Liberal Arts cover the learning elements of personal development, Hong Kong’s development, Chinese and foreign cultures and global vision.
+Liberal Arts covers the learning elements of personal development, Hong Kong’s development, Chinese and foreign cultures and global vision.
 It is composed of core modules and extended modules.
 Core modules consist of essential learning elements that students are expected to master in the learning process, while the extended parts provide them opportunities to explore topics related to the foundation part, so as to broaden or deepen their learning and meet their interests.

 Medium of Instruction